-Overnight: Hotel La Hacienda Miraflores or Hotel Casa Andina PC Miraflores, Lima (1 night) (B)
+Overnight: Hotel La Hacienda Miraflores or Hotel Casa Andina Premium Miraflores, Lima (1 night) (B)

 Day 06: Lima/Cusco (Flight)/Yucay (Drive)

-Note for 2017, sightseeing for this day will be: Transfer to the airport for the flight to Cusco (not included).
+Transfer to the airport for the flight to Cusco (not included).
 Upon arrival you will start the tour with a visit to Chinchero community located 28 km away from Cusco.
 Here are the remains of what was the royal hacienda of Tupac Inca Yupanqui, as well as beautiful colonial temples built on Inca’s foundations.
 However, its main attraction is its Sunday market originally dedicated to the people of the valley to barter their products.
 This colourful and lively market still fascinates people with its variety of handicrafts and textiles made in true pre-Columbian style.
 Afterwards you will be transferred to “El Mirador de Racchi” where you will have a splendid view of the Sacred Valley.
-Afterwards you will enjoy a typical lunch at a local house, followed by the transfer to hotel.
+Afterwards you will enjoy a typical lunch, followed by the transfer to hotel.

 Overnight: Hotel Sonesta Posada del Inca or Hotel Aranwa Sacred Valley Hotel & Wellness, Yucay (2 nights) (B, L)

 Day 07: Yucay